AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

 ### 🪜 Step 1: Add Audit Logging Dependency

+- ▶️ Action :
+  - Stop the current execution of cds watch in the integrated terminal with Ctrl-C.
-- ▶️ Action : Terminate the cds watch command.
-Then add the `@cap-js/audit-logging` plugin to your project.
+  - Add the `@cap-js/audit-logging` plugin to your project.

 ```
 npm install @cap-js/audit-logging